codergvbrownsville/codergvb/user/pages/05.hackathon/default.md

 </p>

 #Suggested Challenges:
+*Note:* These are only _Suggested Challenges_.
+We encourage you to consider the vast quantity of publicly available data in the Rio Grande Valley and projects you may have local expertise in.
+There is no need to use a challenge from this list.

 + ####**Border wait time planning**
 Create a tool to help families in the Rio Grande Valley plan border crossings on a daily, weekly, monthly basis.